jupyter-naas/awesome-notebooks/README.md

 - Fix the broken notebooks if there is one in Github

-Follow the roadmap of future awesome-notebooks on : https://naas.canny.io/
+Follow the future awesome-notebooks on : https://naas.canny.io/

 # CRM